top of page

 Ash getting acclimatized to his new home with Max (GSD), Amber (Ginger cat) and Pepper (Tabby cat)

-Even though when we found Ash he was around 4-5 months old, severely skinny, and afraid, wandering around on mountain roadsides, he was impossible to catch on the first day, when we found him again, so we managed to grab him and take him back home with us where he began his rehabilitation.
+Even though when we found Ash he was around 4-5 months old, severely skinny, and deathly afraid, wandering around on mountain roadsides looking for food.
+He was impossible to catch on the first day due to his nervousness, but thankfully we found him again a few days later, so we managed to very carefully pick him up and take him back home with us where he began his rehabilitation.

 Max and Ash Dog Walks